Graduate Course Catalog 2014-2015

 - Courses in MATH 900 through MATH 929 may not be used to satisfy course requirements.

-- With approval of the graduate committee, 2 non-MATH graduate-level courses taken at UNH may be used to satisfy course requirements.
+- With approval of the graduate committee, two non-MATH graduate-level courses taken at UNH may be used to satisfy course requirements.

 As a concluding experience, the student will take an oral exam before a committee of three faculty members.
 The committee membership is suggested by the student and is approved by the graduate program committee.